 Your appointment will usually be with a Nurse and you can choose one of our clinics across London and Birmingham.

 If you’ve had an invite

 You can click on your invite in the app to book your appointment.
-If you have had a letter but no invite in the app, call us on 0330 808 2217 to book your appointment.
+If you have had a letter but no invite in the app, contact our support team and they will send you an invite to book your appointment.